-Lighting Fixtures: The lights I use are your standard 4-foot shop light fixtures found in big box stores or online (Walmart or ebay) for around $20.
+Shop Lights: The lights I use are your standard 4-foot shop light fixtures found in big box stores or online for around $30.
 These come with chains and a couple s-hooks.
 You will need to pick up extra s-hooks to hook the chain to the wire shelving.

 Lights: Lights come in cool, warm, or full-spectrum.
 Full-spectrum fluorescent bulbs provide a balance of cool and warm lighting that represents natural lighting.
 Cool white bulbs provide blue/green spectrum while warm white bulbs provide red/orange spectrum.
 Full-spectrum bulbs were more difficult to find locally so I use the standard cool white bulbs.
 Most seedlings and greens do well with cool white bulbs.
 You can also mix and match a cool and warm bulb for a wider spectrum artificial light Just be sure to rotate your trays every few days so your plants receive the benefits of both as they grow.
 Check the packaging of your lights to be sure you are buying the correct bulbs to fit your light fixture.

-Power Strip with Timer: Seedlings require at least 12-16 hours of light each day.
+Seedlings require at least 12-16 hours of light each day.
 I set my power strip timer for 16 hours on, then 8 hours off.
-The power strip with a timer is also commonly available in big box stores or online: power strip with timer
+The power strip with a timer is also commonly available in big box stores or online.

 You will need trays or containers to help prevent water from dripping.
 These black growing trays measure about 20 x 10 inches and one tray fits perfectly on each shelf.
 These trays are perfect for seed starting using cell packs, soil blocks, or recycled containers.
 I like to double them up for a more secure tray that can be moved around without flexing.
 You can also use recycled produce trays or small plastic storage totes.

-How to Setup Your Indoor Grow Light Shelving System:
+How to Setup Your Indoor Grow Light System: